slinningsander/Sounds-Good-Music-Finder/README.md

 <img src="Sounds-Good/src/assets/Screenshot%202023-11-20%20at%2011.11.38.png" alt="Image showing new button" width="300" height="75">

+Wave also helped with discovering missing form-labels and ARIA-labels.
+It also helped with discovering heading level skips, which should should be avoided and is now fixed.

 There is however some things that Wave can't check for such as keyboard accessibility.
 WCAG guideline 2.1 states: Make all functionality available from a keyboard.
 We had to check this manually.
 A lot of our components were wrapped in HTML div tags with onclick functions which made them work with a mouse, but not when navigating the page with a keyboard.
 We have now replaced a lot of divs with Link components from react-router-dom, which makes them keyboard accessible.

 Here is a complete list of what relevant WCAG guidelines we have followed and a short description of how we followed them.
 (Note that some guidelines do not apply due too their irrelevancy.
 E.g. guidelines related to video content)